divyamamgai/skope/article/README.md

 console.log(tree)
 ```

-To visualize the generated tree I have written a [script](https://github.com/divyamamgai/skope/blob/master/test/createGraph.js) which creates a [SVG](https://raw.githubusercontent.com/divyamamgai/skope/master/article/images/fileGraph.svg?sanitize=true) file of the tree, attached below.
+To visualize the generated tree I have written a [script](https://github.com/divyamamgai/skope/blob/master/test/createGraph.js) which creates a [SVG](https://raw.githubusercontent.com/divyamamgai/skope/master/article/images/fileGraph.svg?sanitize=true) file of the tree (excluding some nodes), attached below.
 I recommend console logging or debugging the nodes to get more insights, currently its just a nutshell and only shows the `type` of the nodes.

 ![AST Visualization](https://raw.githubusercontent.com/divyamamgai/skope/master/article/images/fileGraph.svg?sanitize=true)